tarunsachdeva/hover/README.md

 * Basic Windowing logic (right now hover just stacks one on top of another, without any limits)
 * Resize and Moving is a bit buggy: I think most of this just needs to be rewritten (currently using interactjs.io)

-I don't have time to work on this anymore but if anyone wants to take over, feel free to fork.
-Not watching PR's.
+I don't have time to work on this anymore but if anyone wants to take over, feel free to check out the open issues and submit a PR.

 ✌🏽